 Vitamin C: Vitamin C, also known as ascorbic acid, is one of the most powerful antioxidants for skin health.
 It is naturally present in both the dermis and epidermis layers of the skin.
 As we age, there is a natural decline in the amount of vitamin C in both layers, making us more susceptible to the effects of oxidative stress.
 When your skin is exposed to UV radiation, vitamin C increases the transport of proteins called keratinocytes, to help fight off free radical damage.
 Additionally, it regulates the synthesis of collagen.
 In case protection from sun damage and the strengthening of your collagen network weren’t enough, vitamin C also speeds the healing of wounds, abrasions and acne as well as promoting a stronger moisture barrier on the skin to prevent premature dryness and aging.

 Vitamin E: Vitamin E is a fat soluble antioxidant, and the most researched of all of the antioxidants that are used for skin care.
 Vitamin E, especially when combined with vitamin C, provides excellent protection against free radical damage caused by UV exposure and environmental toxins.
 There is some evidence to suggest that vitamin E actually absorbs some of the UV radiation so that your skin doesn’t.
 This is not a reason, however, to apply vitamin E oil to your skin and think that you are good for sun protection.
-Tthe protection it offers isn’t enough on its own, but rather an example of how beneficial vitamin E can be for the long term health of your skin.
+The protection it offers isn’t enough on its own, but rather an example of how beneficial vitamin E can be for the long term health of your skin.
 Vitamin E is also a powerful anti-inflammatory that works to heal and reduce the effects of redness and puffiness.
 Because of its high moisture content, vitamin E is a primary additive in products meant to reduce the signs of more advanced aging.
 Keep in mind that there are several types of vitamin E, some produced naturally and others produced synthetically.
 Research is showing that of these options, naturally occurring vitamin E appears to be the most effective.

 Beta Carotene: Beta Carotene is synthesized from vitamin A and is often seen on skin care labels as Pro Vitamin A. Beta Carotene’s claim to fame is that it works to increase cell turnover and rejuvenation.
 This constant regeneration of the outer layers of the skin help to keep new, undamaged cells on the surface and keep your skin soft and smooth.
 Additionally, beta carotene offers a mild pigmentation benefits, which can help even out skin tone and provide you with a genuinely healthy looking glow.
-Additionally, beta carotene has soothing properties and it is good for relieving and healing dry or otherwise irritated skin.
+Beta carotene also has soothing properties and is good for relieving and healing dry or otherwise irritated skin.

 Green Tea: Many people know that green tea is a well known antioxidant; however it is often assumed that it only comes in the form of a soothing, steaming beverage.
 Not as many people are aware that green tea, as an additive in skin care products, provides a multitude of antioxidant benefits.
 Chemical substances called polyphenols in green tea neutralize free radicals and are used as an antioxidant additive in products for a variety of skin types.
 Green tea can fight sun damage, age spots, dryness, sagging, discolorations, puffiness, irritated skin and acne.
 What an incredible and versatile natural ingredient!

 We know that free radical damage is among the leading cause of distressed and aging skin.
 We also know that antioxidants are powerful tools to neutralize and fight the damage, leaving you with smooth, healthy and more youthful skin.
 The truly amazing part is that this process is completely natural.
 By including antioxidants in your skin care routine, you are taking steps to promote your body’s natural anti aging defense system rather than choosing unnatural additives that put additional stress on your skin.
 You can increase the healing potential of antioxidants by keeping the quality of your skin care products in mind.
 For best results, stick with companies that have made a commitment to natural skin care and that carry with them respect and integrity.
-Your skin is the largest organ on your body and its purpose is immense.
+Your skin is the largest organ on your body, and its purpose is immense.
 By respecting your skin and the quality of the products that you use, you are doing an incredible service not just to your appearance, but to your overall health.
 Antioxidants are more than a way of reversing the signs of aging.
 They are the key that opens the door to long term skin health and ageless beauty.